Skip to main content

 <h2 class="heading hide-accessible">Summary</h2>

-This research group focusses on the application of assembly-based approaches for the generation of new functional materials.
+This research group focuses on the application of assembly-based approaches for the generation of new functional materials.

 <h2 class="heading hide-accessible">Full description</h2>